Frances Clayton: Legacy and controversy

 The series of photos of Clayton, taken in Boston at S. Masury’s studio, has become the most well-known images of a female Civil War soldier.
 However, the only knowledge of Clayton’s story beyond these photos is her own words as told through a few periodical articles from 1863, primarily the short-lived Philadelphia political pamphlet, "Fincher's Trades' Review."
 Those stories are fraught with inconsistencies.

 Of the units in which she was purported to have served, one did not exist (4th Missouri Heavy Artillery), and the other did not come into existence until after her supposed military service concluded (13th Missouri Cavalry).
 Neither, of course, was engaged at Stones River, and certainly no cavalry unit participated in a bayonet charge as the story claims.

 None of the military units in which Clayton claimed to have served contain any record of a Jack Williams, or her husband, or any possible derivation of their names.
 There are no records in any Missouri or Minnesota unit that match.
 No Frank (or Elmer, or John) Clayton (or Clalin, or Claylin) was killed at Stones River.
 The files of the War Department at the National Archives contain no discharge or hospital records.
-It is possible that Frances Clayton simply fabricated her story and posed in a photographer's prop uniform (to include a non-standard infantry jacket and officer's sword) in an effort profit from the war via donations and a fraudulent pension application.
+It is possible that Frances Clayton simply fabricated her story and posed in a photographer's prop uniform (to include a non-standard infantry jacket and officer's sword) in an effort to profit from the war via donations and a fraudulent pension application.

 Clayton and her story served as an inspiration to Beth Gilleland, who produced a 1996 play Civil Ceremony.